Jellyvision/snapper/README.md

 * Offer hardly any security to speak of

 You might say, "wait, this sounds kind of terrible," and you'd probably be right.
 Snapper _is_ terrible for most use cases due to the list above.
-I built Snapper for one specific purpose: __I need a firewalled web app that lets me quickly share images with my coworkers by dragging and dropping files__.
+We built Snapper for one specific purpose: __We needed a firewalled web app that lets us quickly share images by dragging and dropping files__.
 That's Snapper's single feature, and it does that pretty well.
 If you need something similar, Snapper is for you!

-## PHP??!

-Yeah, PHP.
-No, I don't like the language either.  _But_, PHP does exactly what I need for this use case, and it runs pretty much everywhere with minimal fuss.
-All you need is a MAMP/LAMP/WAMP stack set up and you're off to the races.
-Snapper doesn't use a database, so you won't need to worry about setting that up.

 # Disclaimer!